Report an incident

 You must notify an inspector of mines if a serious accident or high-potential incident occurs at your site.

-For information on reporting requirements for metalliferous mines and quarries, read QGN6: Guidance to metalliferous mines and quarries in reporting serious accidents and high-potential incidents (PDF, 293KB).
+For information on reporting requirements for metalliferous mines and quarries, read Safety and health reporting for mineral mines and quarries.

 You must immediately notify an inspector of mines in the case of: